Alomair91/ApiRequest/README.md

 Android ApiRequest
 -------

-- Helper library written in Java language to dealing with SQLite database in Android Studio.
+- Helper library written in Java language to dealing with APIs in Android Studio.

 - This library facilitates dealing with APIs for developers who have many requests to connect to the server and fetch or save data on the server.